 - Split the class into three groups.
 These groups will be assigned to draw the beginning, middle, or end of the story.

-- Enrichment: Students can label their picture or write a sentence describing their picture.
+- Students can label their picture or write a sentence describing their picture.

 - Observe students to see if they struggle to remember what happened in the story.